Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #### Create an App Registration Azure Key Vault Secret

-The secret from the previous step will need to be stored in the tenant you wish to send the data **to**, as this is where the logic app will be deployed.
+The secret from the previous step will need to be stored in the **tenant that is to receive the data**, as this is where the logic app will be deployed.
 Navigate to the Azure key vaults page: https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults

 Navigate to an existing key vault or create a new one.
 From the key vault overview page, click the "**Secrets**" menu option, found under the "**Settings**" section.
 Click "**Generate/Import**".

 ![DCRLogIngestion_Key_Vault_1](Images/DCRLogIngestion_Key_Vault_1.png)

-Choose a name for the secret, such as "**DCRLogIngestion-SendingAppRegClientSecret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration).
+Choose a name for the secret, such as "**DCRLogIngestion-SendingAppRegClientSecret**", taking note of the value used, as it will be needed for deployment.
+Next enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration).
 All other settings can be left as is.
 Click "**Create**".

 ![DCRLogIngestion_Key_Vault_2](Images/DCRLogIngestion_Key_Vault_2.png)